mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

-`OpenNetworkBoot` is an OpenCore boot entry protocol driver which provides PXE and HTTP boot entries if the underlying firmware supports it, or if the required network boot drivers have been loaded (e.g. by OpenCore).
-Using additional network boot drivers (provided with OpenCore) when needed, HTTP boot should be available on most firmware, even if not natively supported.
+`OpenNetworkBoot` is an OpenCore boot entry protocol driver which provides PXE and HTTP boot entries if the underlying firmware supports it, or if the required network boot drivers have been loaded by OpenCore.
+Using the additional network boot drivers provided with OpenCore, when needed, HTTP boot should be available on most firmware, even if not natively supported.

-**Note**: In the above, and below, 'HTTP boot' refers to booting using either `http://` or `https://`.
-The additional steps to configure a certificate for `https://` (and to lock `OpenNetworkBoot` to `https://` only if required) are covered below.
+> **Note**: In the above, and below, 'HTTP boot' refers to booting using either `http://` or `https://` URIs.
+The additional steps to configure a certificate for `https://` (and to lock `OpenNetworkBoot` to `https://` only, if required) are covered below.

 ## PXE Boot